-Indeed, most income tax experts advise us to take advantage of a tax-planning strategy that provides more take-home pay over the course of a year as opposed to a big refund once a year.
+Indeed, most income tax experts advise us to take advantage of a tax-planning strategy that provides more take-home pay over the course of a year as opposed to a large annual refund.
 The conventional wisdom is that it’s better to increase your federal income tax withholding exemptions, which then results in higher take-home pay, which can then be invested in an interest-bearing savings account.

-The fact is, most of us don’t get that much money back from Uncle Sam anyway to make much of a difference.
-For this reason I’ve always maintained that it is much better for me to get the tax rebate at the end of the year.
-If you carry no credit card debt and have your bills under control, then it is most likely true for you too.
+The fact is, most of us don’t get that much dough back from Uncle Sam to make a difference.
+For this reason I prefer to get a tax refund at the end of the year.
+If you carry no credit card debt and have your bills under control, then you may want to consider getting a refund too.

-How much extra money do you stand to lose each year by letting the tax man hold it?
+How much extra cash do you stand to lose each year by letting the tax man hold it?

-Claiming fewer tax withholding exemptions is a great way for many people, especially those that are undisciplined, to maintain a forced savings account that offers a guaranteed windfall each Spring that can be used to pay for big-ticket purchases and/or aid long-term household financial strategic planning.
+Claiming fewer tax withholding exemptions is a great way for many people, especially those who are undisciplined, to maintain a forced savings account.
+It also offers a guaranteed windfall each spring that can be used to pay for big-ticket items or help meet long-term household financial strategic planning goals.

-True, if you have high-interest credit card card debt, or are having trouble paying your monthly bills, then by all means increase your withholding exemptions so you can take advantage of the extra cash.
+True, if you have high-interest credit card card debt, are having trouble paying your monthly bills, or expect an extremely large tax refund, then by all means increase your withholding exemptions so you can take advantage of the extra cash all year long.

-Otherwise, there’s no significant advantages either way.
+Otherwise, there’s really no significant advantage either way.
 That is, unless inflation comes roaring back with a vengeance.
 Or you plan on living a long, long, long time.

 Photo Credit: frankieleon